craftcms/docs/docs/4.x/relations.md

 ## Complex Relationships

 All the `relatedTo` examples we’ve looked at assume that the only place we’re defining relationships between recipes and ingredients is the _ingredients_ field.
-What if there were a second field that provided “substitutions,” or “pairs with” and “clashes with” that might interfere with our recommendations?
+What if there were other fields on recipes that described “substitutions,” or “pairs with” and “clashes with” that might muddy our related recipes?
+What if an ingredient had a “featured seasonal recipe” field?

 Craft lets you be specific about the location and direction of relationships when using relational params in your queries.
 The following options can be passed to `relatedTo` and `andRelatedTo` as a [hash](dev/twig-primer.md#hashes):